Poor document management is a major driver for employee turnover, according to a new study on broken processes in the workplace.

 On average, employees spend hours searching for information

-John Brown, CEO of HELUX, said, “It’s no surprise that document management was highlighted in the study.
+John Brown, CEO of HELUX, says, “It’s no surprise that document management was highlighted in the study.
 On average, employees spend 30 per cent of their time searching for information — which represents major costs to organizations.”

-Brown said organizations are exposed to more information than ever due to the rise of big data.
+Brown says organizations are exposed to more information than ever due to the rise of big data.
 Even worse, the information is coming in at exploding volumes and in different formats such as a Word document and pdf.

 Organizations need to move towards Intelligent Information Management

-“Some organizations are still using shared drives to manage their information, while others are using enterprise content management (ECM) solutions such as SharePoint, OpenText and M-Files,” Brown said.
+“Some organizations are still using shared drives to manage their information, while others are using enterprise content management (ECM) solutions such as SharePoint, OpenText and M-Files,” Brown says.
 “It’s a step in the right direction, but these solutions alone aren’t enough without artificial intelligence (AI).”

 Brown recommends moving towards Intelligent Information Management solutions that provide tools and features powered by AI.

 “Some of these features would include auto-tagging and auto-classification,” Brown says.
 “At HELUX, our THEMIS IIM Suite offers both including a chatbot that can answer user questions and offer recommendations — 24/7.”